atao60/fse-cli/CONTRIBUTING.md

 ### License

 By contributing to `fse-cli`, you agree that your contributions will be licensed under its [MIT](LICENSE) license.

+## Roadmap

+* add a full help
+* add other functions from fs-extra
+* add functions other than from fs-extra, eg [tree-cli](https://www.npmjs.com/package/tree-cli)

 ## Code Overview